menicgiulia/NetMedPy/README.md

 ### Setting up a work environment

-#### 1. Without installing the package
+#### Without installing the package

-- Ensure you have Python installed.
+1. Ensure you have Python installed.

-- Copy the project at your local or remote machine:
+2. Copy the project at your local or remote machine:

       git clone https://github.com/menicgiulia/NetMedPy.git

-- Navigate to the project directory:
+3. Navigate to the project directory:

       cd NetMedPy-main

-##### With Conda
+##### 4.a.
+Working with Conda

 It is recommended to work with Conda, but it is not essential.
 If you chose to work with Conda, these are the steps you need to take: